apache/openwhisk-devtools/knative-build/README.md

 # make sure that DOCKERHUB_PASSWORD_BASE64_ENCODED is set to something similar to t80szzToPshrpDr3sdMn==
 ```

-On your local system, copy the file [docker-secret.yaml.tmpl](docker-secret.yaml.tmpl) to `docker-secrets.yaml` and replace the **username** and **password** values with the base64 encoded versions of your Docker Hub username and password using following `sed` command:
+Use the following `sed` command which will generate a `docker-secrets.yaml` file from the file [docker-secret.yaml.tmpl](docker-secret.yaml.tmpl) and replace the **username** and **password** values with the base64 encoded versions of your Docker Hub username and password from the environment variables you exported above:

 ```
 sed -e 's/${DOCKERHUB_USERNAME_BASE64_ENCODED}/'"$DOCKERHUB_USERNAME_BASE64_ENCODED"'/' -e 's/${DOCKERHUB_PASSWORD_BASE64_ENCODED}/'"$DOCKERHUB_PASSWORD_BASE64_ENCODED"'/' docker-secret.yaml.tmpl > docker-secret.yaml